VIDEO: Police use Taser on passenger, remove him from flight to Chicago

 A witness shot dramatic video Sunday night on the flight from Miami.

 American Airlines says the man and another passenger got into an argument.
-Witnesses said the man, identified by police as 28-year-old Jacob Garcia, had been rude to a couple on the flight.
+Witnesses said the man, identified by police as 28-year-old Jacob Garcia of Chicago, had been rude to a couple on the flight.
 They said after he was moved to a different seat by flight attendants, he started using racial slurs.

+"What was going through my mind was: this guy is an idiot, and I hope I don't get caught up in the madness," passenger Adisak Pochanayon said.

 An arrest report says Garcia touched a female passenger, screamed and insulted the woman and her boyfriend.

+"At that point, it should have just been over with and called it a day.
+But the guy made that racial slur on the way back to his seat," Pochanayon said.

 The flight crew asked Garcia to get off the plane.
-When he refused, officers were called int o remove him.
+When he refused, officers were called in to remove him.
 They had to use a Taser at one point.

 "Once law enforcement was on the aircraft, the passenger then became combative with the officers from the Miami-Dade Police Department.
 The same passenger was subsequently arrested by law enforcement," American Airlines said in a statement to ABC News.